markkkx000/iot-smart-meter/README.md

 - Time format must be HH:MM (24-hour format)
 - For daily schedules: Can update start_time, end_time, and days_of_week
 - For timer schedules: Can update duration_seconds
-- Scheduler service automatically restarts to apply changes
+- Scheduler service automatically restarts via systemctl to apply changes

 ---